ShanyMargalit/exchange-rates-app/HOW_TO_RUN.md

 3. Run the backend API:
     ```bash
-    dotnet run
+    dotnet run --launch-profile https
     ```

-   The API will run on `http://localhost:5000` by default.
+   The API will run on `https://localhost:7061` by default.

 ## Frontend (React with Vite)